wsr13990/Sparkify/README.md

-# Sparkify
-## A capstone project of the Datascience Nanodegree by Udacity
+# Sparkify (A capstone project of the Datascience Nanodegree by Udacity)

-# Customer Churn Prediction Using PySpark

 ## Overview:

 This project focuses on developing a robust customer churn prediction model using PySpark within a data-driven business context.
 The goal is to effectively predict customer churn and enable data-centric decision-making.
 This README provides an overview of the project, its components, and key findings.